MITgcm-contrib/llc_hires/llc_4320/code/readme_Leith_mod.txt

 work!!

 The following parameters control how Leith that acts on the divergent part of the flow.
-     viscC4leithDiv (default = 1) - set anywhere from 0 to 1, where 1 is the
+     viscC4leithDiv (default = 1) - Set anywhere from 0 to 1, where 1 is the
-                                    full amount of dissipation acting on the divergent part of the flow and 0 is off. leithDivDmask  (default = 0) - Leith is disabled from acting on Div. flow at depths less than (i.e. shallower than) leithDivDmask (units of meters).
+                                    full amount of dissipation acting on the divergent part of the flow and 0 is off. leithDivDmask  (default = 0) - Leith is fully enabled to act on divergent flow at depths less than (i.e. shallower than) leithDivDmask (units of meters).
-     leithDivFmask  (default = 0) - Leith is disabled from acting on Div. flow at in regions where the ocean floor is shallower than leithDivFmask (units of meters).
+     leithDivFmask  (default = 0) - Leith is fully enabled to act on divergent flow in regions where the ocean floor is shallower than leithDivFmask (units of meters).